 CBS Local 2 Chief Meteorologist

 Patrick hails from Charlottesville, Virginia, where he started working his first television job at the age of 17.
 While attending the University of Virginia, Patrick studied Environmental Sciences, Communications and Political Science.
-While still in college, he became the weekend weatherman at WVIR, then after graduation, he moved to the morning newscast.
-Later that year, he took over 12:00 PM, 6:00 PM and 11:00 PM broadcasts.
+During his final year of college, he became the weekend weatherman at WVIR, then after graduation, he moved to the morning newscast, and later that year, he took over Noon, 6:00 PM and 11:00 PM broadcasts.
 In late 1990, Patrick moved to CBS affiliate WDBJ-TV in Roanoke, Virginia.

-He wore many hats at that station, from weather to features to a high school quiz show.
-He got the opportunity to cover events all over the country,including the 2000 NCAA National Championship football game.
+He wore many hats at WDBJ, from weather to features to hosting a high school quiz show.
+He got the opportunity to cover events all over the country, including the 2000 NCAA National Championship football game and other bowl games.
 Patrick also traveled internationally, covering Dr. Robert Ballard's "Jason Project" with a trek to Peru, broadcasting live from the jungles along the Amazon River.

-Outside of work, Patrick is an avid golfer, loves to travel, and takes care of his two dachshunds, Sophie and Guinness.
-A strong believer in community service, Patrick serves on the Board of the Family YMCA of the Desert, Pathfinder Ranch, and the Desert Symphony.
+Outside of work, Patrick is an avid golfer, loves to travel, and takes care of his three rescue dachshunds, Sophie, Guinness and Ryan.
+Patrick serves on the Board of the Family YMCA of the Desert, Pathfinder Ranch, and the Desert Symphony.
 In April of 2014, Patrick was the 366th recipient of a Star on the Palm Springs Walk of Stars as a result of his work with philanthropic organizations throughout the Valley.